FRANKENSTEIN MEAT GRINDER

 sprocket teeth, this definitely will not be OSHA compliant!

-As evidenced by the above pix, you have a wide opening (throat) and can put
+As evidenced by the above pix, you have a wide opening (throat) aka

 I wired an on/off switch to the motor and secured the switch box to